-Less well known is the fact that the World Health Organization (WHO) has been complicit in the Chinese fraud.
+Less well known are the reasons why the World Health Organization (WHO) has been complicit in the Chinese fraud.
 The WHO is an agency of the United Nations, presumably impervious to political pressures and agendas, mandated to act on health issues across the globe.
-The WHO’s stated mission is the “attainment by all peoples of the highest possible level of health.”
+Indeed, the WHO’s stated mission is the “attainment by all peoples of the highest possible level of health.”
 The chasm between mission and execution, however, is vast.

-This is the same Director General who stood idly by in December 2019 when Taiwanese health officials warned about the infectiousness of the coronavirus Tedros refused to share Taiwan’s warnings with the rest of the world.
+In December 2019 when Taiwanese health officials warned about the infectiousness of the coronavirus Tedros refused to share Taiwan’s warnings with the rest of the world.
 One doesn’t have to be a geopolitical genius to see that the WHO was doing China’s bidding.
-Taiwan, which so far has only a handful of viral cases, is boycotted from participating as a full-fledged member of the WHO and thereby from sharing its epidemiological expertise with other nations.
-This, all at China’s behest.
+Taiwan, at China’s behest, is boycotted from participating as a full-fledged member of the WHO and thereby from sharing its epidemiological expertise with other nations.

-The WHO’s most flagrant breach of the public’s trust, however, occurred January 14 when it stated that “Preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission of the novel coronavirus.”
-This statement, clearly propaganda and not scientific fact, came more than a month after researchers in the city of Wuhan – the epicenter of the outbreak – found ample evidence of human-to-human transmission.
+The WHO’s most flagrant breach of the public’s trust occurred January 14 when it stated that “Preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission of the novel coronavirus.”
+This statement, clearly propaganda devoid of any scientific fact, came more than a month after researchers in the city of Wuhan – the epicenter of the outbreak – found ample evidence of human-to-human transmission.